Freedom or folly? UK’s end to mandatory masks sows confusion

 The end of many pandemic restrictions next week — once touted in British newspapers as “freedom day” — comes as the U.K. faces soaring coronavirus cases and rising deaths, despite an inoculation program that has given two-thirds of adults both doses of vaccine.

-This week Britain recorded more than 40,000 cases in one day for the first time in six months.
+On Friday Britain reported more than 51,000 new coronavirus cases, the highest daily total since January.
 Globally, the World Health Organization says cases and deaths are climbing after a period of decline, spurred by the more contagious delta variant.
 Last week there were nearly 3 million new infections and more than 55,000 lives lost around the world.

 Against that backdrop, British politicians’ talk of freedom has been replaced with words of caution.